Biostatistics PhD

 About the Program

-The program will offer interdisciplinary instruction and research opportunities that are designed to provide a solid training in both statistical theory and in applications of biostatistical methods to a variety of relevant contexts that are central to modern interdisciplinary research.
+The program offers interdisciplinary instruction and research opportunities that are designed to provide a solid training in both statistical theory and in applications of biostatistical methods to a variety of relevant contexts that are central to modern interdisciplinary research, while providing practical skills to effectively contribute to the interdisciplinary research.
 The program will prepare students for successful careers in academia (both teaching and research), government agencies, private health-related organizations/industries, and many other data-driven industries.

-Students will take a comprehensive exam that requires them to synthesize coursework and demonstrate mastery of public health competencies.
+Students will take a comprehensive exam that requires them to synthesize foundational coursework and demonstrate mastery of public health competencies.
 Students will then develop and defend a dissertation proposal and complete a dissertation of publishable quality and final defense.

 Additional Information